 If you are interested in making a legacy donation and would like to know more about our work, please get in touch.
-You can contact Jessica Hilliard, our Head of Development and Fundraising on 01 612 9478 or email her email@example.com.
+You can reach out to us at firstname.lastname@example.org for more information.
 We can discuss our current activities and future plans and bring you on a tour of our Archive to show you the work taking place in person.

 Once you have decided that you would like to support us, you can donate to us by contacting the person you have chosen to look after your estate.
 There are a number of options available and they can discuss them with you in detail.
 We have also included an overview of them below.